• Skip to main content

 This Carrot Pineapple Turkey Meatballs recipe is easy to make and packed with vegetables, plus a pineapple glaze for extra flavor.
 Prep them ahead of time and eat warm or cold for a quick lunch or dinner.

-Ground Turkey Enchilada Skillet
+Easy Ground Turkey Recipes

 Enjoy!